whitefusionhq/ellisflutes_site/src/_world_flutes/bamboo.md

 **Custom orders:**

 Please note that due to time constraints I cannot accept custom orders for bamboo flutes.
 I decided that I don’t want the pressure of deadlines or specific expectations around these flutes, but I will strive to make a variety available as often as possible.
+So whereas normally a customer can e-mail me and request that I make a certain flute for them, that is not the case with the bamboo flutes.
+I basically just make what I make whenever I can manage it.
 I recommend signing up for my newsletter and I will do an e-mail announcement each time a new batch is going online, giving 24 hours notice before they appear in the store.

 **Types of bamboo:**